Pursuit-Lunch-Sessions/keyingIntoObjects1/README.md

 # keyingIntoObjects1

 // Problem Set 1
 // Given the following data, write a function that takes in a language and returns a greeting.
-BONUS: If no language is found or not a valid language, it should print english as default.
+BONUS: If no language is found or not a valid language, it should return english greeting as default.

 // Hint: You should have an object and a function that returns a value
+// greeting("danish") ==> Velkomst

 // english: 'Welcome',
 // czech: 'Vitejte',